-Members of the Payments System Board are indemnified against liabilities incurred by reason of their appointment to the Board or by virtue of holding and discharging such office.
-Indemnities for those members appointed prior to 1 July 2014 were in accordance with section 27M of the Commonwealth Authorities and Companies Act 1997 (CAC Act), which specified when indemnity for liability and legal costs was not allowed.
-Indemnities for members appointed after 1 July 2014, when the CAC Act was repealed, have reflected the substance of the previous CAC Act restrictions.
-A revised form of the indemnity for new members of both the Reserve Bank Board and the Payments System Board, which continues to reflect the substance of the previous CAC Act restrictions, was approved by the Reserve Bank Board in March 2017.
+Members of the Payments System Board are indemnified to the extent permitted by law against liabilities incurred by reason of their appointment to the Board or by virtue of holding and discharging such office.
+Indemnities given prior to 1 July 2014 were in accordance with section 27M of the Commonwealth Authorities and Companies Act 1997 (CAC Act), which specified when indemnity for liability and legal costs was not allowed.
+Indemnities given after 1 July 2014, when the CAC Act was repealed, have contained contractual restrictions reflecting the substance of the previous CAC Act restrictions.
+A new section 22B in the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) imposes limits on the granting of indemnities by corporate Commonwealth entities in relation to liabilities incurred from 28 February 2020.
+The Bank has not issued any new indemnities to members of the Payments System Board since 28 February 2020.

-As the Bank does not take out directors' and officers' insurance in relation to its Board members or other officers, no premiums were paid for any such insurance in 2018/19.
+As the Bank does not take out directors' and officers' insurance in relation to its Board members or other officers, no premiums were paid for any such insurance in 2019/20.